BrendelGroup/TSRchitect/INSTALL.md

 ## Obtaining TSRchitect
-__TSRchitect__ is available as a [_Bioconductor_](http://bioconductor.org/) package and thus can be installed in the same way os the prerequisite packages:
+__TSRchitect__ is available as a [Bioconductor](http://bioconductor.org/) package and thus can be installed in the same way as the prerequisite packages:

 ```{r eval=FALSE}
 source("http://bioconductor.org/biocLite.R")